 But this reduction of expectations would enable the economic systems to work more efficiently, putting upward pressure on the throughput rate, with a consequent acceleration of the rate of depletion of wealth.
 So while rising expectations impede the attainment of rising perfluence, falling expectations of perfluence temporarily make it more attainable.

 Governments can’t go on fuelling expectations until economic systems seize up, nor can they allow wealth throughput to surge ahead of renewal rates until economic systems break down under intolerable stress.

 In practice it is easier to let expectations rise than to educate populations about the limited nature of the earth’s resources – apparently a most difficult concept for most people to understand.
 So rising expectations can save resources and buy time while this arduous education process goes on and policies are developed that take account of the earth’s limits.
 Eventually a strong attack on expectations can begin without boosting resource depletion.

 Incoming search terms:

-expectations effect economics; effects of rising peopls expectation; peoples expectations; rising expectations and demand by the people; what is one way that people\s expectations affect demand;
+expectations effect economics; Effects of changes in peoples inflationary expectations in macroeconomics; effects of rising peopls expectation; expectation effect in economics; peoples expectations; People’s expectations on; rising expectations and demand by the people; what is one way that people\s expectations affect demand;

 Posts in this Series